 Tennessee-American Water Company ("TAWC") is a public utility providing residential, commercial, industrial and municipal water service to approximately 78,000 customers in Tennessee.
-Pursuant to the Stipulation and Capital Riders approved in TRA Docket No. 13-00130, TAWC filed a Petition on December 30, 2015 regarding the calculation of the Production Costs and Other Pass-Throughs Rider ('PCOP") percentage rate.
+Pursuant to the Stipulation and Capital Riders approved in TRA Docket No. 13-00130, TAWC filed a Petition of Tennessee-American Water Company Regarding the 2016 Investment and Related Expenses under the Qualified Infrastructure Investment Program Rider, the Economic Development Investment Rider, and the Safety and Environmental Compliance Rider along with the proposed tariffs on November 4, 2016.